seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

-    on-screen sentence or a checklist clause asserting that some mechanism does NOT exist — «порога нет, сравнения нет», «no threshold word appears anywhere in the block» — is load-bearing text that turns false the moment the mechanism is built, and no bench catches it: a bench compares behaviour against a specification, while this is a claim ABOUT the specification.
+    on-screen sentence or a checklist clause asserting that some mechanism does NOT exist — «порога нет, сравнения нет», «no threshold word appears anywhere in the block» — is load-bearing text that turns false the moment the mechanism is built, and no bench comparing BEHAVIOUR catches it: such a bench measures the specification, while this is a claim ABOUT the specification.
 Therefore a TZ that builds a mechanism enumerates every place that currently denies it and either repairs them in the same TZ or records the contradiction together with the TZ that closes it.
 A denial that outlives its subject is the board contradicting itself in the reader's own language, two lines apart, and the reader has no way to tell which half is stale.
-TZ-14 adopted `DAY_RANGE_ABNORMAL`, printed «порог 1,39» in §3.17 and left the caption beneath it saying there is no threshold — the Executor was right to obey its file list and the specification was wrong to omit the sentence.
+TZ-14 adopted `DAY_RANGE_ABNORMAL`, printed «порог 1,39» in §3.17 and left the caption beneath it denying any threshold; the Executor was right to obey its file list and the specification was wrong to omit the sentence. **TZ-15 repaired it and supplied the general remedy:** a denial escapes the gate only while it is prose, so the sentence is asserted as one exact string beside a control that plants the old wording back and must fail.
+A stated absence nobody can plant and catch is not yet checked.

 ---